kbengine/kbengine/kbe/src/lib/python/Doc/library/getpass.rst

 .. function:: getuser()

    Return the "login name" of the user.
-Availability: Unix, Windows.

    This function checks the environment variables :envvar:`LOGNAME`, :envvar:`USER`, :envvar:`LNAME` and :envvar:`USERNAME`, in order, and returns the value of the first one which is set to a non-empty string.
 If none are set, the login name from the password database is returned on systems which support the :mod:`pwd` module, otherwise, an exception is raised.

+   In general, this function should be preferred over :func:`os.getlogin()`.